Canon 1200D vs 650D

 It is notable that the 650D has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 1200D does not feature such a mic input.

 Both the 1200D and the 650D have been discontinued, but can regularly be found used on eBay.
 The 650D was replaced by the Canon 700D, while the 1200D was followed by the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1200D vs 650D